its-saran/whirl-api/README.md

     - Example endpoints are shown in config.json

-4. Run the Whril API locally:
+4. Run the whirl API locally:

     ```bash=
     npm start